graezykev/normalise-your-git-commit-and-push/steps.md

 Yes, **all your JavaScript files in the project** are checked in this process.
 What is the problem, though?

-Suppose you're working on a historical project with hundreds of JavaScript files that had never integrated linting tools or Git commit hooks before, meaning there may be numerous code style issues in the existing code.
+Suppose you're working on a historical project with hundreds of JavaScript files that had never integrated linting tools or Git hooks before, meaning there may be numerous code style issues in the existing code.

-Today, you integrate these linting tools and Git commit hooks, and tomorrow your teammate edits just one JavaScript file.
-However, he can't commit it because he faces all the linting issues at once, which are identified by `npm run lint`.
+Today, you integrated ESLint and Git commit hooks into the project, and tomorrow your teammate edits just one JavaScript file.
+However, they can't commit it because they are overwhelmed by all the historical linting issues in the whole project at once, which are identified by `npm run lint`.

 Here’s another example: You've spent a day developing a web page and have written several files like `header.js`, `aside.js`, `main.js`, `footer.js`, etc. But, only `header.js` is complete, the others are still under development.